-Connectors ar1a<ca6les should be handled with care.
-Do not bend cables too tightly, especially Heafffie corrinectors, as sharp bends can break the fibers.
-Do not drop the connectofs,>asthey can be damaged by a blow to the optical face.
-Do not pull hard on the connectors themselves, as this may break the fiber in the backshell of the connector or cause pistoning if the bond between the fiber and the connector ferrule is broken.
+Connectors and cables should be handled with care.
+Do not bend cables too tightly1 especially near the connectors, as sharp bends can break the fibers.
+Do not drop the connectors; as they can be damaged by a blow to the optical face.
+Do not pull hard on the connectors themselves, as this may break the fiber in the back shell of the connector or cause pistoning if the bond between the fiber and the connector ferrule is broken.